 We’ve developed this two-sided ‘BMI and gestational weeks calculator’ providing a handy tool for midwives so you can calculate a woman’s due date and Body Mass Index using the same tool (pictured right).

 The wheel uses sensitive and pregnancy-specific wording relating to weight management in pregnancy, to help you to have supportive conversations with mums-to-be.

 Slimming World is delighted to support the RCM’s Caring for You Campaign by developing resources on healthy eating and staying active.
 Click here to download some top tips to healthy eating, including a curry recipe.

-For ideas about healthy food to take to work, see Slimming World’s article on preparing healthy food for work and the latest feature on healthy and filling microwaveable meals in minutes.
+For ideas about healthy food to take to work, see articles on preparing healthy food for work and on healthy and filling microwaveable meals in minutes.

 i-learn module, Obesity – supporting women